mlatcl/internalprojects/_posts/2014-01-01-scikic-the-artificial-scikic.md

 ---
+title: 'Scikic: The Artificial Psychic'
+layout: bscproject
+categories:
+- MSc
+- Undergrad
 running: True
 year: 2014
-title: 'Scikic: The Artificial Psychic'
 abstract: |-
-  In this project you will contribute to an artificial psychic called scikic.
-The artificial psychic will work by querying a user on preferences about life (e.g. movies) and making predictions about what type of person the user is.
-Scikic could either be a web interface or a mobile phone app, but the main initial task will be to build scikic’s information engine.
-Initially scikic won’t be a very good artificial psychic (its information engine will be a little rusty), but over time scikic should be able to make good predictions about people using only a little information.
+  In this project you will contribute to an artificial psychic called scikic ([`scikic.org`](scikic.org)).
+The artificial psychic works by querying a user on preferences about life (e.g. movies) and making predictions about what type of person the user is.
+Scikic consists of a front end (a web interface or a mobile app), and a back end (an information engine).
+At the moment Scikic isn’t a very good artificial psychic (its information engine is a little rusty, it doesn't have enough data), but over time Scikic will be able to make good predictions about people using only a little information.
 Software for the project will be written according to the principles of open data science.

+  The project is a collaboration with the start up company [CitizenMe](http://www.citizenme.com/).

-  This project will suit students with strong analytical skills, there will be a focus on linear algebra and probabilistic inference in the software.
+  This project could suit students with strong analytical skills: for the inference engine there will be a focus on linear algebra and probabilistic inference in the software.
+However, we also need students with a good knowledge of web interfaces and a flair for design.
-layout: bscproject
 key: Scikic:14
-categories:
-- MSc
-- Undergrad
 month: 0
 supervisors:
 - firstname: Michael T.